Chris Tofts

-Chris M. N. Tofts (born 1964) is an English computer scientist.
+Chris M. N. Tofts (born 1964) was an English computer scientist.

 Education

 Chris Tofts studied mathematics as an undergraduate at Clare College, Cambridge, followed by a Diploma in Computer Science from the same college.
 He went on to do a PhD supervised by Robin Milner in the Laboratory for Foundations of Computer Science at the University of Edinburgh, Scotland.

 Career

 Tofts' postdoctorate research saw some of the first applications of process algebra to the study of the behaviour of animals and disease processes, which led to his interest in the correctness of simulation models.